Computed Tomography (CT) Scan

 PRECAUTIONS: If you are pregnant or think you may be pregnant, please check with your doctor before scheduling the exam.

 CLOTHING: You may be asked to change into a patient gown.
 If so, a gown will be provided for you.
-A locker will be provided to secure all personal belongings.
 Please remove all piercings and leave all jewelry and valuables at home.

-CONTRAST MEDIA: CT scans are most frequently done with and without a contrast media.
+CONTRAST MEDIA: Contrast may be indicated for your exam.
 The contrast media improves the radiologist’s ability to find structures that are abnormal and understand normal anatomy better.

 ALLERGY: Please inform the access center representative when you schedule your scan if you have had an allergic reaction to any contrast media.
 IV contrast will not be administered if you have had a severe or anaphylactic reaction to any contrast media in the past.
 Mild to moderate reactions warrant a plan that includes taking medication prior to the CT examination.
 These plans will be discussed with you in detail when you schedule your exam.
 Any known reactions to a contrast media should be discussed with your personal physician.